darryncampbell/DataWedge-Component-Sample/README.md

 After configuring DataWedge you should be able to scan barcodes regardless of the foreground application, provided that application does not have its own DataWedge profile associated with it.

+Note the toast in each of the screenshots below

 ![Scanning](https://github.com/darryncampbell/DataWedge-Component-Sample/raw/master/screenshots/scan_1.jpg)
 ![Scanning](https://github.com/darryncampbell/DataWedge-Component-Sample/raw/master/screenshots/scan_2.jpg)
 ![Scanning](https://github.com/darryncampbell/DataWedge-Component-Sample/raw/master/screenshots/scan_3.jpg)
 ![Scanning](https://github.com/darryncampbell/DataWedge-Component-Sample/raw/master/screenshots/scan_4.jpg)
 ![Scanning](https://github.com/darryncampbell/DataWedge-Component-Sample/raw/master/screenshots/scan_5.jpg)

+## Further information about receiving scans in the background

+This project presents an alternative approach to that given in [https://github.com/darryncampbell/DataWedge-Background-Scanning](https://github.com/darryncampbell/DataWedge-Background-Scanning), that project uses a service whereas this project uses a broadcast Intent.